dennissxz/data-science-handbook/_sources/31-regression/12-lm-inference.md

   name: python3
 ---

-# Linear Regression - Inference
+# Linear Models - Inference

 We first describe the properties of OLS estimator $\hat{\boldsymbol{\beta}}$ and the corresponding residuals $\hat{\boldsymbol{\varepsilon} }$.
 Then we introduce sum of squares, $R$-squared, hypothesis testing and confidence intervals.
 All these methods assume normality of the error terms $\varepsilon_i \overset{\text{iid}}{\sim} N(0, \sigma^2)$ unless otherwise specified.